Skip to main content

 • Regular part time = employee regularly scheduled to work 30-39 hours per week

-• Part time = employee regularly scheduled to work 20-29 hours per week
+• Part time or Seasonal = employee regularly scheduled to work 20-29 hours per week

 4.1 INSURANCE COVERAGES